 Terminations, deactivations, and reclassifications are all terms used to describe the process used by network marketing and party plan companies to end the businesses of their independent representatives due to insufficient activity.

-Having consulted with direct selling companies for almost 30 years, I have seen a wide variety of approaches used by direct selling companies to prune their trees.
+Having consulted with direct selling companies for 35 years, I have seen a wide variety of approaches used by direct selling companies to prune their trees.
 Some policies are fully thought out, while others are based on faulty or incomplete reasoning.

 In this article, I will share with you the wisdom I’ve learned in having worked with hundreds of companies.
 I’ll tell you the reasons when companies like yours should deactivate members of their sales force, and when they shouldn’t.